Punjab CM slams SGPC chief for extending exclusive rights to telecast gurbani to Badals' channel | Politics

 Punjab CM slams SGPC chief for extending exclusive rights to telecast gurbani to Badals' channel

-Punjab Chief Minister Bhagwant Mann Monday lashed out at the SGPC chief for extending rights to telecast Gurbani at the Golden Temple to only the Badals TV channel, saying that the committee president is acting like a puppet in the hands of the Akali Dal family.
+Punjab Chief Minister Bhagwant Mann Monday lashed out at the SGPC chief for extending rights to telecast Gurbani at the Golden Temple to only the Badals TV channel, saying that the committee president is acting like a puppet in the hands of the Badal family.

 - Country: